Chief of Staff of New Security Council Appointed

 Kakhaber Kemoklidze was appointed as the Chief of staff of Georgia’s new National Security Council (NSC).
 Prime Minister Mamuka Bakhtadze signed the relevant order on July 31.

-Kemoklidze worked as the head at the Georgian State Security Service’s (SSG) department of information and analysis from April 2018.
+Kemoklidze worked as the head of the Interior Ministry’s (SSG) department of information and analysis from April 2018.
 In 2012-2015 and 2015-2018 he held different positions at the Interior Ministry and SSG, respectively.

 It was established in April 2019, four months after the President-led National Security Council ceased functioning following entry into force of the new constitution.